This section describes using

 - Libraries that are dependencies of utop itself cannot be loaded.
 For example Camomile.

-You can restrict the set of packages from your workspace that dune can see with
+Restrict the set of packages from your workspace that Dune can see with

 $ dune build --only-packages pkg1,pkg2,... @install

-commented out the stanzas referring to a package that is not in the list
+commented out the stanzas referring to a package that isn’t in the list

-Dune provides support for building and installing your project.
-However it doesn’t provide helpers for distributing it.
-It is recommended to use dune-release for this purpose.
+Dune provides support for building and installing your project; however, it doesn’t provide helpers for distributing it.
+It’s recommended to use dune-release for this purpose.

 The common defaults are that your projects include the following files:

-And that if your project contains several packages, then all the package names must be prefixed by the shortest one.
+If your project contains several packages, all the package names must be prefixed by the shortest one.